Dealing with Debt: A Consumer's Guide

 - promote awareness of the rights and responsibilities of the stakeholders in the insolvency system;

-- ensure trustee and debtor compliance with the legislative and regulatory framework; and
+- ensure Licensed Insolvency Trustees (LIT) and debtor compliance with the legislative and regulatory framework; and

 - be an integral source of information on Canadian insolvency matters.